 In 2020, we increased our energy use by 1% instead of decreasing it by 2%.
 However, we were still able to increase our on-site solar generation from 19% to 21%.
 We also completed phase one of PG&E’s Strategic Energy Management Program, led by CLEAResult, through which we’ve committed to a continuous energy improvement plan.
 We also generated $108K in energy savings.
 As if that wasn’t reward enough, our administration building outperformed 77% of similar buildings nationwide, earning us ENERGY STAR certification for the second year in a row!

 But at Lundberg Family Farms, we don’t stop at the stars—we shoot for the moon, by which we mean 100% renewable energy!
 So we continue to purchase renewable energy credits (RECs) to offset all grid electricity.
-Between on-site generation and RECs, we’ve been crafting wholesome rice and quinoa products using 100% renewable energy for 18 years running.
+Between on-site generation and RECs, we’ve been powering and offsetting our office and manufacturing facilities with 100% renewable energy for 18 years running.